 “Eve” by Auguste Rodin

-“Eve” by Auguste Rodin is a smaller version of the bronze statue initially created for “Gates of Hell”.
-It has become one of the Rodin’s best-known sculptures of the female figure.
+“Eve” by Auguste Rodin is a smaller version of the bronze statue initially created for “Gates of Hell.”
+It has become one of Rodin’s best-known sculptures of the female figure.
 Eve stands awkwardly in trying to cover her body, she appears to be crouching, as she draws her left leg in to hide.
 The depiction captures the agonized moment of shame through the perception of nakedness after the fall into sin.
 Her left-hand makes a gesture, as if in protection against a blow.

 Using clay, plaster molds, and a meticulous process that included live models, Rodin created sculptures that were innovative and realistic.
 With Eve, Rodin created a textured and emotive figure to mirror his statue of Adam.
 The sensuality of her body is in sharp contrast with the modesty of the gesture she makes by lowering her head and crossing her arms.
 Rodin did not complete his version of this expressive sculpture.
 The deliberately unfinished aspect was one of the stylistic techniques, which makes him one of the revolutionary founding father of modern sculpture.

 Michelangelo’s Fall and Expulsion from Garden of Eden from the Sistine Chapel Ceiling

 Auguste Rodin was influenced by Michelangelo’s Sistine Chapel Ceiling depiction of the creation of Adam in his sculpture of Adam.
 Did Michelangelo’s depiction of the Fall and Expulsion from Garden of Eden, also influence his statue of Eve?

 Both the Eve and Adam sculptures were initially conceived as part of a group of reliefs decorating Rodin’s monumental bronze portal “The Gates of Hell“.
 The Gates depicted scenes from “The Inferno” in Dante Alighieri’s book the Divine Comedy.
-Rodin originally planned that The Gates were to be flanked by the two colossal statues of Adam and Eve, the first sinners.
+Rodin originally planned that the Gates were to be flanked by the two colossal statues of Adam and Eve, the first sinners.
 The figure of Eve was one of the first life-size female figures that Rodin ever modeled.